zavalab/ADAM_Documentation/Templates/README.md

 Using the given information, we can interpert the entry in the example above as a supply node, denoted as **s1**, located at **43.0731 N, 89.4012 W** which produces **liquid digestate waste product (p5)** at a yield of **500 tonnes per time basis** and at **zero cost** to the supplier.

-**Remember:** time is defined on the first step of creating a model in ADAM, so there is no way to know the time basis from the supply file alone.
+**Remember:** time is defined on the first step of creating a model in ADAM.
+This information cannot be obtained through looking at the data files.

 <br>
 Now try to interpert this example supply file on your own: